-In 1791, after King Louis XVI and Queen Marie Antoinette’s attempt to flee France all the jewels of the French Royal Treasury passed to the government and during week-long looting of the crown jewels, the blue diamond was stolen in September 1792.
+In 1791, after King Louis XVI and Queen Marie Antoinette’s attempt to flee France, all the jewels of the French Royal Treasury were passed to the government, and during the week-long looting of the crown jewels, the blue diamond, along with other famous gems, such as the Sancy Diamond, was stolen in September 1792.

 In 1910 the Hope Diamond was shown to an American mining heiress Evalyn Walsh McLean at Cartier’s in Paris.
-To make the sale Cartier had to reset the diamond into a headpiece on a three-tiered circle of large white diamonds as McLean did not like the initial setting.
+To make the sale, Cartier had to reset the diamond into a headpiece on a three-tiered circle of large white diamonds as McLean did not like the initial setting.
 Later it became a pendant on a diamond necklace as we know it today.
-After purchasing the Hope McLean had many misfortunes: her son died in a car accident, her daughter died of a drug overdose, then her husband passed away and the family was forced to sell their newspaper, the Washington Post, after their bankruptcy.
+After purchasing the Hope, McLean had many misfortunes: her son died in a car accident, her daughter died of a drug overdose, her husband passed away, and the family was forced to sell their newspaper, the Washington Post, after their bankruptcy.

 The Hope Diamond’s New Home

-On November 10, 1958, Winston donated the Hope Diamond to the Smithsonian Institution, where it remained on the permanent exhibition and left it only four times.
+On November 10, 1958, Winston donated the Hope Diamond to the Smithsonian Institution, where it remained in the permanent exhibition and was lent only four times.